wavefrontHQ/integrations/aws-ecs/README.md

 This task makes use of telegraf-ecs plugin and export stats to Wavefront (https://wavefront.com).

-The agent running on ECS instance enables the input plugin and the output plugin which are ECS and Wavefront respectively.
+The telegraf agent running on ECS instance enables the input plugin and the output plugin which are ECS and Wavefront respectively.

 ```
  [[inputs.ecs]]